-Through its educational programs, NYFA visual literacy and propagates visual storytelling through hands-on intensive learning.
-It seeks to make visual storytelling education accessible to the most diverse, and broadest international. possible spectrum of students, and to hone the skills of future professionals so that they may one day serve the visual storytelling arts as industry leaders.
+Through its educational programs, NYFA propagates visual literacy and visual storytelling through hands-on intensive learning.
+It seeks to make visual storytelling education accessible to the most diverse, international, and broadest possible spectrum of students, and to hone the skills of future professionals so that they may one day serve the visual storytelling arts as industry leaders.